emeralddawns/Mouse-Tumor-Analysis/README.md

 # Statistical-Analysis-Matplotlib
-This assignment consisted of using python pandas in Jupyter Notebook to work with two CSV files, perform an analysis, output plots using Matplotlib, and add a summary analysis within Jupyter Notebook.
+This project consisted of using python pandas in Jupyter Notebook to work with two CSV files, perform an analysis, output plots using Matplotlib, and add a summary analysis within Jupyter Notebook.

 # What the code does (in general terms)
 The code opens two corresponding CSV files, reads thru the data and calculates/creates any desired values, and plots the data